bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+inline does not add a line break after the element while block does. inline takes only as width as the content needs while block takes up the full width available

 3. What are the 4 areas of the box model?

+the content, margin, border and padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+that means the flexbox items will align themselves at the center of the cross axis

 5. Explain why git is valuable to a team of developers.

+it keeps track of old versions and work done

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.